PLSysSec/lio/lio-simple/tutorial/blog-2-tutorial.md

                   , "clearance" .= show c ]

--- | Print the current label and clearance debugPrintCtx :: DCController AppSettings ()
-debugPrintCtx = liftLIO $ do
-  l <- getLabel
-  c <- getClearance
+-- | Print the current label and clearance
+-- This function can be used both in a DC and DCController action to -- print the current label and clearance. debugPrintCtx :: MonadLIO DCLabel m => m () debugPrintCtx = liftLIO $ do l <- getLabel c <- getClearance